-Shows up at the ski race with his men, who are being dispatched to take out Granny.
+Presumably takes the tram fully up and shows up at the ski race with his men, who are being dispatched to take out Granny.

 How does it end up that Red follows Boingo to the tramway terminal when she isn't at the cottage for Flippers to make the reveal that Boingo was the culprit?

-Alternatively, it is that during her Heroic BSOD, Red notices Boingo using her cape, and follows him.
+Alternatively, it is that during her Heroic B.S.O.D., Red notices Boingo using her cape, and follows him.

 Red's bicycle is stored in the tram car when she's riding up with Boingo.
 She obviously is separated from it when she falls.
 When she comes across Boingo at the summit that night, even though Dolph is with Boingo, couldn't Red have easily thought of a simple ruse to trick Boingo into letting his guard down?
 She's reasonably smart, so she could have easily done something different than engage Boingo, like claiming to have come back up to retrieve her bike, or notice Granny's book and claim that she had misplaced it before the "accident".

 Like that would've worked.
 Red knew from her eavesdropping that Boingo had already been to the crime scene, that he was the bandit, and that he knew about what had happened between her, Granny, Kirk, and the Wolf - not to mention, Boingo was standing right in the middle of his evil lair at the time.
 You think he would've just given the book back to Red under the pretense that she forgot it?

 Exactly what causes the Wolf to fall for Red's ploy?
 He can clearly see that there are no legs under the cloak as he chases after it.
 Is it because he is desperate?